+Solution: Your output code is probably bigger than 64K.
 To make a bigger program you must split it in several modules(provided you are using SUBs and FUNCTIONS...).

--Copy all the DECLARE lines from your main program to the top of the second file.
+-Remove some related subs and functions and put them in a second .bas file. -Copy all the DECLARE lines from your main program to the top of the second file.
 You dont' really need them all but it will work.

--Add to your main module, after the COMMON SHAREDs DIM's (without SHARED) for all arrays you were dimensioning with DIM SHARED, as COMMON SHARED it's just a declaration and won't dimension anything.
+-Convert all your DIM SHARED declarations to COMMON SHARED and copy them to the top of the second file. -Add to your main module, after the COMMON SHAREDs DIM's (without SHARED) for all arrays you were dimensioning with DIM SHARED, as COMMON SHARED it's just a declaration and won't dimension anything.

 -In case you were using SHARED in the subs and Functions instead of DIM SHARED in the main module you must create COMMON (not SHARED) declarations for all SHARED variables and put the m at the top of both modules.
 In this case you don't need to create a new DIM for arrays.

 -Copy /move your TYPE declarations to the second file if there are variables of this type in the second file.